hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

 KECCAK256 version.

 * `isAuthorized{Raw}` does a relatively expensive (resource-wise) computation that should be charged for.
-Currently we have no method for charging fees (gas or otherwise) for system contract calls, not to mention varying the fee for individual system contract methods.
+Currently we have no fee schedule for charging fees (gas or otherwise) for system contract calls, not to mention varying the fee for individual system contract methods.
 (All existing system contract methods are either "cheap" - as in too small to charge for - or involve child transactions that themselves do incur fees.)
+We _can_ charge hard-coded fees.
-  * TBD #1: A
+  * TBD #1: A fee schedule
 mechanism to charge fees for individual system contract methods
-  * TBD #2: How do we
-choose the fee for `isAuthorized` and `isAuthorizedRaw`?
-(For `isAuthorized` we could simply charge the gas as if the `ECRECOVER` precompile was executed, if that was appropriate.)
+  * TBD #2: How do we choose the fee for the Hedera signature verification part of `isAuthorized` and `isAuthorizedRaw`?